-The International Maritime Organization ("IMO"), to which the U.S. and over 100 other countries are signatories, is a specialized agency of the United Nations that sets international environmental standards applicable to vessels operating under the flag of any signatory country.
-Effective January 1, 2020, the IMO imposed regulations that generally require all vessels to burn fuel oil with a maximum sulfur content of \leq 0.5 percent.
+The International Maritime Organization ("IMO"), of which the U.S. and over 150 other countries are members, is a specialized agency of the United Nations that sets international environmental standards applicable to vessels operating under the flag of any member state.
+Effective January 1, 2020, the IMO imposed regulations that generally require all vessels to burn fuel oil with a maximum sulfur content of ≤ 0.5 percent.
 With respect to North America, all waters, with certain limited exceptions, within 200 nautical miles of U.S. and Canadian coastlines have been designated emission control areas ("ECAs").
-Since January 1, 2015, U.S. Environmental Protection Agency regulations have reduced the fuel oil maximum sulfur content in designated ECAs.
-In addition, since August 1, 2012, the California Air Resources Board has reduced the fuel oil maximum sulfur content to ≤0.1 percent within 24 miles of the California coastline.
+Since January 1, 2015, U.S. Environmental Protection Agency regulations have reduced the fuel oil maximum sulfur content in designated ECAs to ≤ 0.1 percent.
+In addition, since August 1, 2012, the California Air Resources Board has reduced the fuel oil maximum sulfur content to ≤ 0.1 percent within 24 miles of the California coastline.